unitaryfund/mitiq/docs/source/guide/shadows-1-intro.md

    - Do not need to redo the calibration stage (0. `pauli_twirling_calibration`) if:
        1. The input circuit has a consistent number of qubits.
        2. The estimated observables have the same or fewer qubit support.
-   - The current version supports local Pauli measurements.
-Upcoming documentation will offer guidance on estimating Renyi entropy and other quantum information metrics.

 ## Protocol Overview